 National Service Project

-Four key health behaviors - poor diet, physical inactivity, tobacco use, and excessive or risky use of alcohol - contribute unquestionably and significantly to morbidity and mortality from cardiovascular disease, diabetes, cancer, and other conditions, all of which result in premature deaths and billions of dollars in excess health care costs.
+In addition we continue to focus on four key health behaviors - poor diet, physical inactivity, tobacco use, and excessive or risky use of alcohol - contribute unquestionably and significantly to morbidity and mortality from cardiovascular disease, diabetes, cancer, and other conditions, all of which result in premature deaths and billions of dollars in excess health care costs.

-Since 1998, thousands of medical students at AMA medical student sections at medical schools across the country have dedicated countless hours to organizing and implementing hundreds of NSP events in their communities.
+Thousands of medical students at AMA medical student sections at medical schools across the country have dedicated countless hours to organizing and implementing hundreds of NSP events in their communities.
 Now it's your turn to get involved!